 That way, you can make the most of getting your Doctorate by choosing a specialization that you want as opposed to the general addition of more research courses (again, be sure to check your program of choice’s curriculum to compare).

 It also is helpful to consider waiting until you have a few years of paying your already-expensive OT Master’s degree student loans to see if you really can take on another $30,000+ for an advanced degree.

 Many of the OTD programs out there are specialized for practicing occupational therapists that already have their Bachelor’s or Master’s, so this is not an uncommon route for therapists to take.
 If you’re curious about this option, you can check out a list of accredited post-professional Occupational Therapy Doctorate programs here.

-What are your thoughts on this?
+What are your thoughts on the MOT vs OTD debate?
 If you opted for the OTD, what was your deciding factor?
-I’d love to hear your input on this topic in the comments below, whether you went for the MOT or OTD, or you are still trying to decide.
+I’d love to hear your input on this topic in the comments below, whether you went for the MOT or OTD, or if you are still trying to decide.